 The taxation system of Norway is very efficient and at the same time very well calculated in order to maintain an continuous investment flow in the economy of the country.
 The standard rate for VAT is of 25%, but there are as well some reduced rates of 15%, 10% and 0% which are applied to several types of products and commercial activities.
-Our Norwegian company formation specialists are ready to provide complete information services regarding the VAT tax rates and conditions in this country.

 When setting up a business or operating as a sole entrepreneur in Norway, there are specific situations that apply when it comes to the value added tax and registration for it.
 Even if the levy is an indirect one and it applies to the final consumer who purchases the goods or services, it should be noted that the tax is also levied on the import of goods.